SunstriderEmu/sunstrider-legacy/README.md

 * Close to TrinityCore
 You can think of this core as TrinityCore for TBC.
 Over the years all major systems were rewritten using TC as a base.
 This allows us to continuously make use of the TrinityCore's recent developments and have a dev-friendly core using the well known infrastructure of TC.
-When a system had been imported from TC, differences (either improvements or TBC adaptations) from original TC are usually highlighted by comments.
+When a system has been imported from TC, differences (either improvements or TBC adaptations) from original TC are usually highlighted by comments.
 * Automated testing system
 Our star feature!
 Mainly used for spells at the moment.
 * [Continuous integration](https://travis-ci.org/sunstrider/sunstrider-core)